jpniederer/Dev-eryday/_drafts/2018-1-28-Weekly-Update-January-22-28.markdown

 ![Forward](https://farm5.staticflickr.com/4612/39902235261_ef55fd868c_z.jpg)

 I read a lot this week.
 Most of it had nothing to do with software development, but I feel like I learned a lot of things that will have a profound effect on my wellbeing.
 First of all, I finished *[Waking Up][wu]* by Sam Harris.
 It's a book about spirituality through the lens of meditation and conscienceness.
 It's a fascinating read, one that can serve as a gateway to many interesting ideas.
 Once I was done with *[Waking Up]* it was time to start *[12 Rules for Life: An Antidote to Chaos][rul]* by Jordan Peterson.
 I've been waiting for this book to come out for months.
 It's finally here and I'm really enjoying it.
 There's a ton about psychology, human nature, biology, and so much more.

+I got back into React a little bit this week by viewing [Redux Fundamentals][red] on Pluralsight.
+It was great review of React and Redux.
+The course is probably the best treatment of Redux I've seen.
+There was even a section where you build out a simplified version of redux by hand.
+Nothing can demonstrate the concepts of a system better than building it yourself.

 Finished
 --------